gregalexsmith/music-graph/v2-hf-django/goal.md

 # Goal for this checkpoint

 ## Collect a folder of musical ideas
-- They will be in [audio](./audio/) as .mp3 files
+- This prototype expects them to be in [audio](../audio/readme.txt) as .mp3 files

-## Classify them across multiple dimensions with pre-trained models
+## Classify / represent them multiple ways with pre-trained models
-- We will use a pre-trained model to classify the songs across multiple dimensions
+- Use pre-trained models

 ## Store that information in a database referencing the songs
-- we'll use sqlite and django to store the data
+- Use sqlite and django to store the data about each song

 ## Visualize
 - TBD